What does “shusshin wa doko desu ka” mean in Japanese?

 - Definition and meaning of “shusshin wa doko desu ka”

-- Breakdown of “shusshin wa doko desu ka”
+- What does “shusshin wa doko desu ka” literally mean in Japanese?

 - Goshusshin: the polite version of “shusshin”